carpentries/instructor-training/_episodes/08-motivation.md

 People learn best when they care about a topic and believe they can master it with a reasonable investment of time and effort.
 Many scientists might appreciate the value of programming but believe that developing useful skills will take more time than they have available.
-This presents a problem because believing that something will take a long time to learn often becomes a self-fulfilling prophecy.
+This presents a problem because **believing that something will take a long time to learn often becomes a self-fulfilling prophecy**.

-One way to combat this problem is to begin a lesson with something that is quick to learn and immediately useful.
+One way to combat this problem is to begin a lesson with something that is **quick to learn and immediately useful**.
 It is particularly important that *learners* see it as useful in their daily work.
 This not only motivates them,
 it also helps build their confidence in us,